MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Data-protection-considerations.md

 A data subject is a person who can be identified through personal data.
 In the context of Workplace Analytics, the data subject is an employee or other user in your organization whose personal information is being processed.
 Personal data is any information that directly or indirectly identifies a person (the data subject).

 > [!Note]
-> In most cases in the Workplace Analytics product and documentation, we refer to a _data subject_ simply as a "user" or an "employee."
+> In most cases in the Workplace Analytics product and documentation, we refer to a _data subject_ simply as a "user," a "person," an "individual," or an "employee."

 ## Types of data for analysis in Workplace Analytics